SAFRAN AIRCRAFT ENGINES

 The global success of the CFM56® family, developed, produced and marketed by CFM International, the 50/50 joint company between Safran Aircraft Engines and GE, clearly reflects our globally recognized expertise.
-With more than 31,000 engines delivered (as of May 31, 2017), the CFM56 is the best selling engine in the history of aviation, and the most reliable of its generation in the single-aisle commercial jet segment.
+With more than 33,000 engines delivered (as of May 31, 2019), the CFM56 is the best selling engine in the history of aviation, and the most reliable of its generation in the single-aisle commercial jet segment.
 Safran Aircraft Engines and GE now produce the new-generation LEAP turbofan engine, also via CFM International, that has made its service entry in august 2016.
 The LEAP benefits from the top technologies of its two parent companies: new-generation composites, 3D aero design, additive manufacturing and more.
-With more than 16,000 orders and commitments logged as of July 31, 2018, the LEAP is already the best-selling engine while still under development in the history of aviation.
+CFM International has already recorded over 17,400 orders and commitments for the three versions of the LEAP®.

 Safran Aircraft Engines is developing a new-generation engine to meet the growing needs of the premium business jet segment, the Silvercrest®.
 And we are a major contributor to the large turbofan segment, based on partnerships with GE (GE90, GP7200, CF6-80 and GE9X).
 Through PowerJet, our 50/50 joint company with UEC-Saturn , we make the SaM146 engine for the Sukhoi Superjet 100 regional jet.